Mireille Perron

 Mireille Perron (born 1957) is a Canadian visual artist, writer, scholar, and assistant professor at Alberta University of the Arts (AUArts) based in Calgary, Alberta.
 Born in Montreal, Quebec, Perron has been exhibiting widely across Canada, the United States, and Europe since 1982, and has published over 80 essays relating to visual art and craft and has been faculty at ACAD since 1990.

 Education

 Perron holds a Bachelor of Arts and an MA in art history from Université de Montréal, a Diploma in Ceramic Technology from John Abbott College, and a Diploma in Fine Arts from Collège du Vieux-Montréal.

 Career

 Mireille Perron has taught at several institutions throughout her career.
-Perron was Head of the Ceramics Department at the Saidye Bronfman School of Fine Arts from 1984–89, then taught at the University of Calgary from 1989-93.
+Perron was Head of the Ceramics Department at the Saidye Bronfman School of Fine Arts from 1984 to 1989, then taught at the University of Calgary from 1989 to 1993.
 Since 1990, she has been teaching at the Alberta University of the Arts where she became a permanent faculty member in 1996.